 Moreover, owners are quick to blame when things go wrong, so project managers need to handle the pressure that comes with the job gracefully.
 To truly excel in a PM role, it takes someone with a strong mind and willpower to take ownership and problem solve when needed.
 If that’s not for you, that’s okay.
 Just ask yourself if you’re dedicated to pursuing this as a career versus just continuing this because it’s the next logical step to take.

 In today’s world, it has become much more common for construction project managers to have a college degree, usually bachelor’s, though associate’s and master’s degrees aren’t uncommon either.
-These degrees range widely in the technical and scientific fields, primarily including:
+Understand that having a degree, may improve your salary potential, at least for the short term start of your career.
+But degrees range widely in the technical and scientific fields, primarily including:

 If you choose not to pursue a degree, an apprenticeship is a smart route to gain initial industry knowledge and experience.
 Even if you do get a degree, apprenticeships can provide extra exposure to help make your resume stand out when the job-hunting time rolls around.
 Similarly, even gaining basic field experience such as working part-time at a construction site as a summer job will help provide insight into what a jobsite is really like.
 It’s essential to accept small steps and roles along the way to get to that bigger picture.
 Even the smallest amount of experience will get you one step closer to the PM role you desire.